In this article:

 Capital costs are also involved when you are upgrading an existing asset or repairing something that is broken to extend its life.
 That covers everything from adding a few new features to some software to major repair works at an oil refinery.

-Capital costs represent an investment in the organisation, and an investment that you will benefit from over several years, if not longer.
+Capital costs represent an investment in the organization, and an investment that you will benefit from over several years, if not longer.

 Operating costs on projects include staff costs and training.
 Travel expenses and catered lunches are also opex, along with any routine maintenance, licencing and support fees that aren’t to do with new things your project is making or buying.